JetBrains/mapper/README.md

 # JetBrains Mappers MVC Framework

-To learn about framework, read https://github.com/JetBrains/mapper/wiki/JetPad-Mappers
+To learn about the framework, read https://github.com/JetBrains/mapper/wiki/JetPad-Mappers

-Take a look at samples in samples dir.
+Take a look at samples in the samples dir.

 * todo - a simple todo application